Search Articles

 Durable Power of Attorney: A Key Estate Planning Document

-Close-up of man signing contract.For most people, the durable power of attorney is the most important estate planning document available.
+Close-up of a man signing A contract.For most people, the durable power of attorney is the most important estate planning document available.

 What Is a Power of Attorney?

-When you have a power of attorney (POA) in place, you have appointed someone as your “attorney-in-fact” or “agent.”
-This appointee is someone you trust who is allowed to step in and act in your place when necessary.
+When you have a power of attorney (POA) in place, you have appointed someone as your attorney-in-fact or agent.
+This appointee is someone you trust who would have the authority to step in and act in your place when necessary.

-For example, you may grant power of attorney to an agent to handle financial transactions on your behalf for when you are traveling.
-Or perhaps you are a business owner who would like a POA in place so that an agent can stand in your place to buy and sell assets.
+For example, you may grant POA to someone to handle your financial decisions for you when you are abroad.
+Or perhaps you are a business owner who would like a POA so that an agent can stand in your place to buy and sell assets.

 What Is a Durable Power of Attorney?

-Were you to endure a debilitating injury, illness, or disability and become unable to manage your own affairs, having a durable power of attorney can be ideal.
-If your POA is durable, it means it will remain in effect even if you become incapacitated.
+Were you to endure a serious injury, illness, or disability, you may become unable to manage your own affairs.
+In these cases, having a durable power of attorney (DPOA) can be ideal.
+A durable POA remains in effect even if you ever become incapable of making decisions or communicating your wishes.

 Local Elder Law Attorneys in Your City